INFO-4602-5602/spring-2018-final-projects-team-gw/README.md

 # finalproject-infovis
-Final Project Readme
+Final Project Readme<br>
-Class: INFO 4602-5602 “Information Visualization”
+Class: INFO 4602-5602 “Information Visualization”<br>
-Instructor: Dr. Danielle Szafir
+Instructor: Dr. Danielle Szafir<br>
-Final Project Title: A Summary of Vaccine Reported Events in 2017 Authored by: Gena Welk
+Final Project Title: A Summary of Vaccine Reported Events in 2017<br>
+Authored by: Gena Welk<br>
-(solo project - no collaborative team members)
+(solo project - no collaborative team members)<br>
-Date: May 5, 2018
+Date: May 5, 2018<br>

 <b>What to grade:</b><br>
 Indexv100.html - this is the main page, including graphics and formatting